 Occasionally, we have to laugh because the "heart" ends up looking more like a "lung" or a "kidney."
 Still, it is the thought that counts.

 Here are some gifts that ladies might consider for their trucking men for Valentines Day:

 Perhaps later on, we will address some intangible things spouses of truckers can do to help their trucking loved ones stay connected and want to come home as often as possible.
-For now, we're going to share one thing we have done.

 Whenever Mike drove long haul and knew he would be gone for a week or two (or when he drove for Schneider and knew he would be gone for three weeks in a row!), Vicki would make certain that he left with a hug and a kiss.